EDGE Pre-Health Advising

 Pre-Health Advising is available throughout the fall and spring semesters as well as limited availability in the summer.

-Walk-in Advising is held in the EDGE office and is for students that need a quick consultation or have one or two specific questions.
+Walk-in Advising is held in the EDGE office for students needing a quick consultation or have one or two specific questions.
 Walk-in hours are NOT for lengthy discussions or detailed academic planning.

 The EDGE Pre-Health Advisors